 A long thin tube is used to place the concentrated sperm directly into the uterus via the cervix.
 This is a painless process, but mild cramping may occur.

 Within one or two weeks of artificial insemination, a pregnancy test can confirm the status of conceiving.

-IUI is a less invasive and inexpensive procedure, which can cost up to $900.
+IUI is a less invasive and inexpensive procedure, which may cost up to $900.
 However, this does not include the cost of any blood or ultrasound monitoring, FSH injections, and donor sperm if necessary.

 IUI or IVF: Which One Is For You?

-Depending upon your health and past history of infertility, your doctor can suggest either IUI or IVF fertility treatment.
-Certain factors can help you make the right decision.
+Depending upon your health and past history of infertility, your doctor may suggest either IUI or IVF fertility treatment.
+Certain factors may help you make the right decision.
 Quinquin, M., Mialon, O., Isnard, V., Massin, N., Parinaud, J., Delotte, J., & Bongain, A. (2014).
 In vitro fertilization versus conversion to intrauterine insemination in Bologna-criteria poor responders: How to decide which option?
 Fertility and Sterility, 102(6):1596-601. doi: 10.1016/j.fertnstert.2014.08.023

 When Should I Try IUI?